What Are The Best Knit and Crochet Blanket Sizes for All…

 • 66″ x 90″ for twin bed blankets

 As you can see, most beds, other than twin beds, are 108″ long.
-That’s a great thing to keep in mind when planning out a handmade blanket.
+That’s a great thing to remember when planning a handmade blanket.

-Although not listed on our chart, some people do have California King beds.
-These beds are shorter, but longer, but not quite as wide as, king sized beds.
+Although not listed on our chart, some people have California King beds.
+These beds are not quite as wide as king-size beds.
 If you want to make a blanket for these beds, you should plan on 104″ x 108″.
-Of course, a regular king sized blanket will also fit on these beds, just hanging off more on two sides than usual.
+Of course, a regular king-sized blanket will also fit on these beds.
+It’ll just hang off more on two sides than usual.

 Do remember that these are just guidelines.
-You don’t have to follow them if a design that you’re playing with looks better in a slightly different sizes.
+You don’t have to follow them if a design you’re playing with looks better in slightly different sizes.

 For example, when I created my Inishmore Crochet Cable Blanket Pattern, I designed it for two sizes.
 The throw blanket sticks to the recommended dimensions: 52″ x 60″.
-However, for the baby blanket, I went with 32″ x 34″.
-That’s a couple inches longer one side and shorter on the other than the usual knit and crochet baby blanket sizes but it works really well for the design and its edging.
+However, I went with 32″ x 34″ for the baby blanket.
+That’s a couple of inches longer on one side and shorter on the other than the usual knit and crochet baby blanket sizes, but it works really well for the design and its edging.
 So, don’t be afraid to adapt, using these guidelines as a starting point for making a blanket the right size.

 You Might Also Like: